charliefontanez/regex-tutorial/gist-template.md

 ### Grouping and Capturing

+`( )` Groups allow us to create a capture group with the specified characters and extract them.
+The captured values can be reused and accessed like an array.

 ### Bracket Expressions

 Bracket expressions are a special kind of character classes.
 Bracket expressions match one character out of a set of characters.